 - Kittery contains 28 acres of federal and state-owned recreation facilities, including both active and passive recreation sites.
-Two of these sites are open to all. - The town maintains several historic sites (Fort Foster, Wood Island) which provide recreational opportunities, as well as many athletic fields and playgrounds. - The Kittery Community Center, opened in 2011 at the former Frisbee Elementary School on Rogers Road, provides active recreation facilities (gymnasium, fitness center) and offers recreation-oriented programs to users of all ages. - A master plan for Kittery's athletic fields, completed in 2014, outlined the need for greater access to facilities, and need to eliminate overlap of facilities, and the need to rest fields on an ongoing basis. - Access to the water (Atlantic Ocean, Piscataqua River and Spruce Creek) is limited by the small number of launches, slips, moorings and parking spaces near these sites. - Kittery contains an extensive network of trails, both at formal recreation facilities, and on conservation lands.
-While used by many, the trails do not currently connect to one another, and are not widely publicized. - Sportsmen and women hunt throughout the year, in approximately three-quarters of the town, including some residential areas.
-Hunting is not permitted in the area to the west of Haley Road and south of Interstate 95.
+Two of these sites are open to all as well as town owned parks and forest lands. - The town maintains several historic sites (Fort Foster, Wood Island) which provide recreational opportunities, as well as many athletic fields and playgrounds. - The Kittery Community Center, opened in 2011 at the former Frisbee Elementary School on Rogers Road, provides active recreation facilities (gymnasium, fitness center) and offers recreation-oriented programs to users of all ages. - A master plan for Kittery's athletic fields, completed in 2014, outlined the need for greater access to facilities, and need to eliminate overlap of facilities, and the need to rest fields on an ongoing basis. - Access to the water (Atlantic Ocean, Piscataqua River and Spruce Creek) is limited by the small number of launches, slips, moorings and parking spaces nearthese sites. - Kittery contains an extensive network of trails, both at formal recreation facilities, and on conservation lands.
+While used by many, the trails do not form a connected network to one another, and some are not widely publicized. - Sportsmen and women hunt throughout the year, in approximately three-quarters of the town, including some residential areas.
+Hunting is not permitted in the area to the south of Haley Road and west of Interstate 95.

-The historic Rustlewood Farm, operated by the Johnson Family, covers 300 acres straddling the Kittery-Eliot line and is protected by a conservation easement.
+The Rustlewood Farm, operated by the Johnson Family, covers 300 acres straddling the Kittery-Eliot line and is protected by a conservation easement.